jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 let t = let t = React.createElement(Foo.make, Foo.makeProps(~bar=2, ()));
 ```

 So how was this problem fixed?
 For now, each component exposes both `createElement` and `make`.
-Not the most elegant solution I know 😅, but probably this can be simplified in the future by bringing TyXML PPX behavior closer to what ReasonReact is expecting, in terms of naming.
+Not the most elegant solution I know 😅, but probably this can be simplified in the future by bringing TyXML ppx behavior closer to what ReasonReact is expecting, in terms of naming.

 #### Platform-dependent shims